Prologue

 “No Russian for you?”
 I ask him as I lean over and slide my empty shot glass onto the bar.
 When I straighten, I make sure to brush my arm across Luke’s stomach.

-He must catch on because he scans my body with a sexy smile.
+His abs tighten at my touch.
+His lips curve into a sexy smile as he scans my body.
 His gaze stops at my chest before coming back up to my eyes.
 I almost wish I’d taken a pair of scissors to my T-shirt and modified it like Mindy had.
 I’m not lacking in the boob department.

 “I never say it right, so I stopped.
 I think they appreciate that I quit butchering their native tongue.”

-After the French Quarter, we hit two more bars, both of which are located in the same courtyard.
-After drinks at both places I’m feeling a bit of a buzz.
-When we stumble out of Hooligan’s, a small soccer bar, Mindy insists we head to the Epicentre, which is a large complex with restaurants and entertainment, like a movie theater and a bowling alley.
-I’m interested to check it out, since I haven’t gotten to that part of the city yet.
+We hit two more bars after The French Quarter, both of which are located in the same courtyard.
+After drinks at both places, I’m feeling a bit of a buzz.
+As we stumble out of Hooligan’s, a small soccer bar, Mindy insists we head to Queen City Quarter, a large complex with restaurants and entertainment like a bowling alley.
+I’m interested to check it out since I haven’t gotten to that part of the city yet.

-At first, I thought being at an event with thousands of people would be overwhelming, but hanging with a small group and doing our own thing is a great way to experience it.
-It allows me to get a glimpse of multiple places in a short time and decide which ones I want to go back.
+When she invited me out, Mindy explained Charlotte’s massive St. Patrick’s Day celebrations.
+I thought being among thousands of people would be overwhelming.
+Popping in and out of bars with a small group is a perfect way to enjoy the day.
+It allows me to get a glimpse of multiple places in a short time and decide which ones I want to visit again.

-As we walk, my head swivels from side to side taking in the vibe of the city.
-The streets are a sea of matching green pub-crawl T-shirts, ebbing and flowing with each traffic light.
-People who aren’t wearing the shirt are few and far between.
+As we walk, I scan the area, reading the names of buildings and taking in the vibe of the city.
+The streets are a sea of green ebbing and flowing with each traffic light.
+People who aren’t wearing the color are few and far between.

 “When do you ever not want to sing?”
 Aleksandr asks her.

 “I never said I didn’t want to sing,” Auden explains.
-“But Howl is gonna be so packed they probably don’t even have it.
+“But the bars are so packed, they probably don’t even have it today.
 If they do, we’ll never get called.
 We’d have to go to Lucky Lou’s to have a chance.”

 Kristen leans toward Mindy and me and explains, “Auden was in a band.”